ohmrun/pml/README.md

   Nul;
 }

-//n.b PLabel is not parsed in, the parsed in type is PExpr<Atom>
+//n.b PLabel is parsed in if the first character of the symbol is ":" , otherwise as PExpr<Atom>
 enum PExprSum<T>{
+  PApply(name:String);
   PLabel(name:String);
   PGroup(list:LinkedList<PExpr<T>>);
   PValue(value:T);